-You’ll enjoy discovering Del Mar, a delightful seaside resort town with a population of less than 5,000 residents.
-It’s only 18.5 miles north of downtown San Diego via Interstate 5.
-Del Mar’s village-by-the-sea ambiance is an invitation to come and explore its beautiful wooded hillsides, magnificent beach, wonderful restaurants, fascinating shops and beautiful homes.
+Del Mar is a delightful seaside resort town with a population of fewer than 5,000 affluent residents.
+Plus, it’s only 18.5 miles north of downtown San Diego via Interstate 5.
+Del Mar’s village-by-the-sea ambiance is an invitation to come and explore its beautiful wooded hillsides, magnificent beach, wonderful restaurants, fascinating shops, and beautiful homes.

-Across from the track, on the corner of Via de la Valle and Jimmy Durante Boulevard, is where you should dine.
+Across from the Del Mar Race track, on the corner of Via de la Valle and Jimmy Durante Boulevard, is where you should dine.
 It’s The Fish Market Restaurant (1) (858-755-2277).
-There isn’t a finer seafood restaurant in North County.
 More than 100 menu selections are featured.
-The restaurant also has an oyster bar, cocktail lounge and retail market.
+The restaurant also has an oyster bar, cocktail lounge, and retail market.
 So drop by the retail market to take home and cook fresh seafood yourself.
-They also have a second location in downtown San Diego at the Embarcadero, overlooking romantic San Diego Bay.
-See Restaurants.
-Their stunning San Diego Bay location has also recently remodeled their Top of the Market dining room.

 Shopping and dining take on a whole new perspective at the Del Mar Plaza (4) (858-792-1555), which is at the corner of Camino del Mar and 15th Street (see map).
 Breathtaking ocean views and more than 30 fine shops, boutiques and restaurants combine for one of the best shopping experiences in San Diego.
 Del Mar Plaza offers three shopping levels with spectacular views.
 Convenient underground parking via 15th Street or Camino del Mar is provided.